 Screened Loam (with Compost): The loam we supply is made of our naturally composted organics.
 Compost is added as a nutrient enhancement.
 This product is perfect for planting lawns (proper fertilizing and watering are essential for establishing and maintaining a healthy lawn).
 It is screened to a 3/4" minus for ease of handling.

-Compost: Our compost consists of decomposed leaves and grass.
+Compost: Our compost consists of decomposed leaves.
 It is an excellent plant, flower, or vegetable garden soil amendment.

 Crimson Mulch Mix